BruhSoundEffectNumber2/csa-blackjack/readme.md

 ## Replit

-This project is developed using Visual Studio Code, and compatibility with Replit for running or modifying this is likely, but not guaranteed.
-Unit Tests may be more complicated, but should work with some tweaking.
+This project is developed using Visual Studio Code, although Replit should work without any modification.

-In the future, I will probably test if Replit will work out of the box, and if it doesn't, make a guide on how to make it work.
+In order to run the unit tests in Replit, run `mvn test` in the console, and Maven will show the results.

 ## Documentation